Back to BlogGuides

 "Doesn't this produce generic content?"

-Only if you skip the research and humanization steps.
-The SERP gap analysis ensures every article says something competitors don't.
-The Brand Voice humanizer ensures it sounds like your brand, not like ChatGPT.
-The human review step (which should take 5–10 minutes per article) adds the expertise and experience that make content genuinely authoritative.
+Only if you skip the research and review steps.
+The SERP gap analysis helps each article cover something useful, the Brand Voice pass makes the draft sound less generic, and human review adds the expertise and experience that make content credible.

 "What about E-E-A-T?"